Anti-social behaviour order: Uncommon ASBOs

+Ireland

+The Republic of Ireland implemented an ASBO system in 2007.
+Breaches of ASBOs can lead to a fine of up to 3000 euros or a prison sentence of up to six months.
+As of 2012 only seven had been issued but in 2020 alone thirty were issued.

 Reception

 From their inception, ASBOs were controversial.
 They were criticised as being "without strong and principled justification", a distraction from the failure of the government's law and order policies, a "recipe for institutionalised vigilantism", and an "emblem of punitive populism".
 Andrew Rutherford commented that the "ASBO provides a particularly striking example of the criminalisation of social policy".
 A MORI opinion poll published on 9 June 2005 found that 82% of the British public were in favour of ASBOs; however, only 39% believed they were effective in their current form.
 A 2012 survey by Angus Reid Public Opinion showed that only 8% of Britons believed ASBOs had been successful in curbing anti-social behaviour in the UK.

 Other parties voiced concerns about the open-ended nature of ASBO penalties—that is, there was little restriction on what a court was able to impose as the terms of the ASBO, and little restriction on what could be designated as antisocial behaviour.
-In 2005, critics reported that only around 3% of ASBO applications had been turned down.
+In 2005, critics reported that around 3% of ASBO applications had been turned down.
 In July 2007, the Local Government Ombudsman published a report criticising Manchester City Council for serving an ASBO based purely on uncorroborated reports of nuisance by a neighbour, and the Council agreed to pay £2000 in compensation.

 A 2005 memorandum submitted by the National Association of Probation Officers (NAPO) asserted that "there is ample evidence of the issuing of ASBOs by the courts being inconsistent and almost a geographical lottery.
 There is great concern that people are being jailed following the breach of an ASBO, where the original offence was itself non-imprisonable.
 There is also evidence that ASBOs have been used where people have mental health problems where treatment would be more appropriate.
 In NAPO's view, the time is right for a fundamental review of the use and appropriateness of Anti-social Behaviour Orders by the Home Office."

 In 2002, Home Office data stated that in the cases where information was available, there was a high proportion where some mitigating factor appeared to have contributed to their behaviour.
 Almost 1/5 used substances, and 1/6 were consuming excessive amounts of alcohol.
 Overall, 44% were engaging in substance use or had a learning disability, and a further 16% included persons with psychological and behaviour problems in the family.
 Similar results were found in Scotland.
-A casefile review showed that 55% of those given ASBOs had substance use disorders, mental health, or learning disability problems (see: The Use of ASBOs in Scotland, H. Pawson, School of The Built Environment, Heriot-Watt University, Edinburgh, 2007).
+A casefile review showed that 55% of those given ASBOs had substance use disorders, mental health, or learning disability problems.